Bairdo/faucetTutorial/routing.md

                    unreachable [faucet 11:48:05 from 172.16.2.1] (100/-) [i]
                    via 192.168.1.3 on veth0 [fruit 11:38:47] (100) [AS64512i]
 ```
-And we can see 10.0.0.0/24 is coming from fruit.
+And we can see 10.0.0.0/24 is coming from our fruit peer.